Documents seized by FBI from Trump’s home contain information about Iran and China, says newspaper | World

 The FBI had a judge’s clearance for the operation because Trump had taken classified documents from the US government’s official residence, the White House, to his private home.

+- What is known about the FBI search of Donald Trump’s Florida mansion

+- Papers in the toilet and mismanagement of documents: understand details of investigation in the house of Donald Trump

-Image contained in a report filed on August 30, 2022 by the Department of Justice, and edited in part by the FBI, shows documents seized during the August 8 search of former President Donald Trump’s Mar-a-Lago property in Florida. — Photo: AP/Jon Elswick
+An image contained in a report filed Aug.
+30, 2022 by the Department of Justice, and edited in part by the FBI, shows documents seized during the Aug.
+Florida. — Photo: AP/Jon Elswick

 If the contents of the documents were made public, the methods the US uses to spy on other countries would be revealed, according to the Washington Post.